-I know its hard for moms but you must avoid dairy products like whole milk, yogurt, shakes, etc. Dairy foods could worsen the situation if not avoided.
+During stomach flu, you must avoid dairy products like whole milk, yogurt, shakes, etc. Dairy foods could worsen the condition if not avoided, or delay the recovery.
 You can resume feeding (whole milk or reduced-fat milk) to your kids once they start feeling better.

-For breastfeeding and formula feeding moms, talk to your doctor about feeding your baby under 1 year of age.
+Breastfeeding and formula feeding moms, are advised to talk to their doctor about feeding their baby under 1 year of age.

-If your child has a fever you can give Tylenol, ibuprofen to reduce fever.
+If your child has fever, you can give Tylenol, ibuprofen as a fever reducer.

-Do not stress over your child vomiting or watery motions as that’s the only way his body is going to excrete out and get rid of those germs.
+Do not stress over your child’s vomiting or watery motions, since that’s the only way his body is going to excrete out and get rid of the stomach bug.

-It will take a couple of days to get their appetite back and then they are going to eat just fine.
+It will take a couple of days to get your kids’ appetite back and then they are going to eat just fine.

 Do not give any over the counter medication for stomach infection.
 Vomiting and diarrhea are natural ways of body to fight infections by getting rid of them.
 Certainly, you do not want to stop that process.
 Although, this may take time to flush out all those toxins out of the body a few days and your child would be feeling better.